-Why is Sinéad O’Connor’s I Do Not Want What I Haven’t Got on my best 1,000 albums ever list?
+So why is Sinéad O’Connor’s I Do Not Want What I Haven’t Got on this best 1,000 albums ever thing?

-And it was also a time when college radio — which would become known as indie rock and alternative rock — was starting to break through to the mainstream.
+But it was also a time when college radio – what would later be called indie and alternative rock – was starting to break through to the mainstream.
 And it’s through that prism that I think the phenomenon of “Nothing Compares 2 You” makes sense.

 But also, it’s a really good song!
-O’Connor has an amazing voice, and it meshes perfectly with the keyboard-y orchestral backdrop.
-While a lot of slower pop songs of its ilk get very boring very quickly for yours truly, “Nothing Compares 2 You” holds my interest nicely, building in momentum and emotional impact throughout.
-There’s probably even some pangs of some long lost to memory high school crush that ties me to this song still – that is the power of a damned good song.
+O’Connor has an amazing voice, and it meshes perfectly, with the keyboard-y orchestral backdrop.
+And while a lot of slower pop songs of its ilk get boring quickly for yours truly, “Nothing Compares 2 You” holds my interest very nicely, gaining momentum and emotional impact throughout.
+There’s probably even pangs of some long lost to memory high school crush that ties me to this song still – such is the power of a damned good song.

 What’s really interesting about I Do Not Want What I Haven’t Got is that it spans the gamut from the emotions of “Nothing Compares 2 You” to Celtic-influenced pop rock.
-And then there’s more purely pop stuff as well that O’Connor pulls off as well as anything else.
+And then there’s more purely pop stuff, that O’Connor pulls off as well as anything else.
 I particularly like the lighter and catchy tone of “The Emperor’s New Clothes” in that mode.

-Side note: there’s a song on the album called “I Am Stretched On Your Grave,” which while not among my favorites, has a compelling quality to it.
+Side note: there’s a song on the album called “I Am Stretched On Your Grave,” which while not among my favorites has a compelling quality to it.
 It had me wondering if graves as a source of pop cultural content might have hit a peak in the 1980s to early 1990s?
-There’s Stephen King’s Pet Cemetery, for one, but really this is an excuse to gush about one of my all-time favorite songs by The Smiths, though one with really odd and opaque lyrics and with the really odd and provocative title, “Pretty Girls Make Graves.”
+There’s Stephen King’s Pet Cemetery, for one, but really this is an excuse to gush about one of my all-time favorite songs by The Smiths, though one with odd and opaque lyrics with the bizarre and provocative title, “Pretty Girls Make Graves.”

 And here’s “I Am Stretched On Your Grave.”